 The fellowship pathway

-Beyond Johns Hopkins, a small number of other academic medical centers run informal GI NP orientation or mentorship programs that function similarly to fellowships.
-These are not always publicly advertised – reaching out directly to GI division NP leads at major academic centers is worthwhile if formal fellowship is your goal.
+Beyond these four, some academic medical centers run informal GI NP orientation or mentorship programs that function similarly to fellowships without carrying the title.
+These are rarely advertised – reaching out directly to GI division NP leads at major academic centers is worthwhile if formal fellowship training is your goal.

 The practical reality for most candidates: formal GI NP fellowships are rare.
 The majority of GI NPs develop their specialty expertise on the job, through mentorship from supervising gastroenterologists and accumulated clinical experience.
 This makes your pre-NP GI RN background and your clinical placement quality the primary determinants of how competitive you are at first hire.